 Their coat is wavy to curly, and their character features are energetic, affectionate, playful, possess leader traits, active, and obedient.

-When you think about a mix between St. Bernard and a poodle, you might be thinking, how is that possible.
+When you think about a mix between Bernese Mountain Dog and a poodle, you might be thinking, how is that possible.
 This enormous dog breed and a gentle poodle?

 Well, crossbreeding and everything is possible.
 These doodles can grow up to 50lbs and more, but usually, are between 20 and 40 inches in height.